Chart Color Schemes

 Cooma has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eleven projects that could impact the area.
-Notable ones are Cooma Festival Swimming Pool Upgrades, Alpine Rise, Cooma Crown Land Housing Development, and 3 Thurrung Street Residential Subdivision.
-The following list details those most likely to be relevant.
+AreaSearch has identified eleven projects likely impacting the region.
+Notable initiatives include Cooma Festival Swimming Pool Upgrades, Alpine Rise, Cooma Crown Land Housing Development, and 3 Thurrung Street Residential Subdivision.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.